 Estate Planning by Creating a Last Will and/or Living Trust

 Creating a Last Will and/or a Revocable Living Trust is very effective when planning for your estate.
-Each document must be written and is legally enforceable.
-A trust or Last Will can be simple or it can be more complicated.
-Costs for either document will vary widely depending on the size and complexity of the estate, but many attorneys will charge a flat fee for either document.
+Each document must be in writing and is legally recognized in virtually all states.
+A trust or Last Will can be simple or more complicated.
+Costs for either document will vary depending upon the size and complexity of the estate, but many attorneys will charge a flat fee for each document.